-Figure C.1 in Appendix C.2 re-examines the differences between the three rules of Figure 5 when the Erdös-Renyi network generation process is replaced with RG, BA, and WS.
-Indeed, the differences between the three rules are very similar for all topologies and hence our two empirical results R1 and R2 (see Section 4.2) are robust.
+First, we check whether our simulation results are robust to changing the class of network.
+Fig. 9 in Appendix C.2 reexamines the differences between the three rules of Fig. 5 when the Erdös-Rényi random network generation process is replaced with RG, BA, and WS.
+Indeed, the differences between the three rules are very similar for all topologies and hence our two empirical results R1 and R2 (see Section 5.2) are robust.